eXtreme-bg/borica-emv-3ds/README.md

 ### 2.3.
 Handle response

-After a user pays on the Borica payment page, they will be redirected to the `backUrl` specified in the request.
+After a user pays on the Borica payment page, they will be redirected to the `backUrl` defined for the terminal in APGW database (**check with the bank that this URL is correctly set for the terminal**).
 Note that this is not guaranteed, because the user can close their browser or disable JavaScript used for redirecting.
 In this case see `2.4.
 Create Status Check Request`.

 ```php
 $borica = new Borica();